Magdalena Rola-Janicka

 joint with Robin Döttling

 We analyze jointly optimal carbon pricing and financial policies under financial constraints and endogenous climate-related transition and physical risks.
-The socially optimal emissions tax may be above or below a Pigouvian benchmark, depending on whether physical climate risks have a substantial impact on collateral values.
-We derive necessary conditions for emissions taxes alone to implement a constrained-efficient allocation, and show a cap-and-trade system or green subsidies may dominate emissions taxes because they can be designed to have a less adverse effect on financial constraints.
-Additionally introducing leverage regulation can be welfare-improving if environmental policies have a direct negative effect on financial constraints.
-Furthermore, our analysis highlights the positive effect of carbon price hedging markets on equilibrium environmental policies.
+The socially optimal emissions tax may be above or below a Pigouvian benchmark, depending on the impact of physical climate risk on collateral values.
+We derive necessary conditions for emissions taxes alone to implement a constrained-efficient allocation, and compare the welfare consequences of introducing a cap-and-trade system, green subsidies, or leverage regulation.
+Our analysis also shows that efficient carbon pricing can be supported by carbon price hedging markets but may be hindered by socially responsible investors in equilibrium.

 My contribution has been prepared under the Lamfalussy Fellowship Programme sponsored by the ECB